lives in the canterbury spring creeks

 - Main Threats

-- Habitat loss from farming, irrigation and urban development is the primary threat.
-Water extraction.
-Sedimentation from land clearance.
-Predation by introduced trout poses additional risks to survival.
+- Habitat loss from farming irrigation and urban development is primary threat.
+Water extraction sedimentation from land clearance and predation by introduced trout pose additional risks.

 - Population

-- Not Threatened, but habitat is under pressure.
-The spring-fed streams of the Canterbury Plains have been heavily modified by farming, irrigation and urban development.
+- Not Threatened but habitat is under pressure.
+Spring-fed streams of Canterbury Plains heavily modified by farming irrigation and urban development.
 Still common in remaining healthy streams.

 - Conservation Status